 "You will serve me, and you will never betray me..."

 My Lord, I would never, he tries to say again, but his Lord and Master only jams the thumb further down his throat.
-He chokes, splutters, the raw and sensitive lining irritated by the rough skin, and for a moment he ceases to think, ceases to breathe, ceases...
+He chokes, splutters, the raw and sensitive lining irritated by the rough treatment, and for a moment he ceases to think, ceases to breathe, ceases...

 "Perhaps something of a higher quality," he hears, the words soft and intimate, and that is all the warning he has before there is a sharp, slicing pain on his left inner thigh – when had he shed his robe?
 When had his Lord begun touching him?
-His fingers – he cannot feel those comforting fingers – he cannot feel his Lord, he does not know where his Lord is – Master, he tries to beg, but all that he hears is a strangled whisper –
+His fingers – he cannot feel those comforting fingers – he cannot feel his Lord, he does not know where his Lord is – Master, he tries to beg, but all he hears is a strangled whisper –

 "Shhh, Abraxas, calm."